Complexity Beyond Incentives: The Critical Role of Reporting Language: Conclusion

-We view fully sequential (one-by-one) implementations as a normative benchmark but recognize operational frictions at scale.
 Centralized platforms may face heavy communication, timing, and coordination costs if every participant must act in serial order.
 In practice, dynamic implementations can approximate small menus without literal one-by-one moves.
 Multi-offer or staged procedures progressively resolve uncertainty about high-priority candidates’ choices, shrinking remaining menus for others.
 This de facto “menu pruning” is central to recent deployments and proposals in higher education: dynamic or hybrid designs that batch early offers and elicit updated preferences have been used in France \citep[e.g.,][]{Hakimov2023a}, Inner Mongolia \citep{Gong2024}, and Tunisia \citep{Luflade2017}, and related mechanisms show preference discovery benefits in university admissions \citep{Grenet2022}.
-Our results provide microfoundations for these policies: smaller, more informative menus reduce errors and improve both efficiency and priority fairness.
+Our results provide evidence on one mechanism through which such policies may operate: smaller, more informative menus reduce errors and improve both efficiency and priority fairness.

-Finally, for direct mechanisms alternative reporting interfaces could be studied and developed.
-Our deviations from full lists, motivated by practices such as the lexicographic format in China, did not yield behavioral benefits.
-However, this does not imply that other simplified interfaces cannot be designed—especially with the development of AI tools (see, e.g., \citet{soumalias2025llm}).
-The cost of direct reporting remains substantial and is likely even higher in real-world applications with far larger choice sets.
-We believe that developing improved reporting interfaces is crucial and leave this for future research.
+Finally, the cost of direct reporting remains substantial and is likely higher still in real-world applications with far larger choice sets.
+The attribute-based formats we study did not yield behavioral benefits, but this does not imply that better simplified interfaces cannot be designed.
+Future work should study reporting interfaces that preserve expressiveness while reducing the cost of constructing full rankings, including assisted or adaptive elicitation procedures (see, e.g., \citealp{soumalias2025llm}).